Terraform

 Pulumi TypeScript

-Manage PgBeam projects, databases, replicas, domains, and cache rules as infrastructure using Pulumi and the @pgbeam/pulumi package.
+Manage PgBeam projects, databases, replicas, custom domains, cache rules, spend limits, agent credentials, policy profiles, and webhook endpoints as infrastructure using Pulumi and the @pgbeam/pulumi package.

 Crossplane Kubernetes

-Manage PgBeam projects, databases, replicas, domains, and cache rules as Kubernetes custom resources using the Crossplane provider.
+Manage PgBeam projects, databases, replicas, custom domains, cache rules, spend limits, agent credentials, policy profiles, and webhook endpoints as Kubernetes custom resources using the Crossplane provider.